millerj870/millerj870.github.io/_posts/2021-07-25-regex-ham-general-question-pool.md

 ```

 With that reformatting done, I did a University search and replace to add a slash in front of every `[` because markdown reserves those for hyperlinks.
 Then I added a note to the start of the document and violá!
 I had a Godkin-ized study document.
 (I will link it to the end of this posting.)

+Then I went down a sort of rabbit hole.

 ## Reformatting with Python